FAQ ● Resources ● Giving

 To participate in the lottery for a senior seminar, you must register for GU4911 Section 000, ECONOMICS SEMINAR REGISTRATION.

-To be eligible to register for GU4911 sec 0, you must:
+To be eligible to register for GU4911 sec 0, you must

-- be a rising senior
+• be a rising senior

-- be a major in economics, financial economics or economics-math,
+• be a major in economics, financial economics or economics-math,

-- have completed all of the prerequisites (UN3211, UN3213 and UN3412) before Fall 2025
+• have completed all of the prerequisites (UN3211, UN3213 and UN3412) before Fall 2026

-Details about the senior seminar lottery can be found on the Senior Seminar Registration page.
-Students who plan to take a seminar in Fall 2025 must read the posted information, and participate in accordance with the outlined procedures and deadlines.
+Students who plan to take a seminar in Fall 2026 must read the posted information, and participate in accordance with the outlined procedures and deadlines.

 Students Not Eligible for the Seminar Lottery